jeaye/blog.jeaye.com/_drafts/android-apps.md

 Trust is a difficult issue when it comes to computing, but the ecosystem around it is especially bad on mobile.
 We live our lives within our mobile phones, but they're also far less under our control than a typical laptop or desktop.
 When you install an app, how can you know that it's benign?
-Futhermore, when you upgrade it, how can you ensure it remains so?
+Furthermore, when you upgrade it, how can you ensure it remains so?
 For the vast majority of people, even technical people, these questions never arise.
-That's not the problem though; the real problem is that, when considered, the answers aren't very convincing.
+That alone isn't the problem though; the real problem is that, when considered, the answers aren't very convincing.

 ### Google Play